 You can choose from the many types of insurances to protect the rented car or the occupants in case of an accident.
-Along with these insurances, there also is third-party insurance which protects the driver from any liability outside the car.
+Along with the personal effects coverage, these insurances, there also is third-party insurance which protects the driver from any liability outside the car.

 Generally, most rental vehicles come with minimum third-party liability insurance (also known as TPL).
 This means that if in a collision or accident with your rented car another driver or person is injured or any property including vehicles is damaged, this insurance will cover the claims made by the other person i.e., the third party.